alcrene/smttask/docs/getting_started/cli.rst

 Command line interface
 **********************

-When installed, *Smttask* adds the following commands to the shell.
+When installed, *Smttask* adds commands to the shell under the `smttask` group.
+Some of these are

 - ``smttask project init``